 The first question you have to ask yourself is whether you and your spouse filed joint returns during the year or years for which your spouse owes back taxes.
-If the answer is no, you filed separately, then you are in the free and clear in almost all situations.
+If the answer is no, you filed separately, then you are free and clear in almost all situations.

 If the answer is yes, then you are technically liable for the tax debt.
 Even if the majority of the income on which the back taxes are owed comes from earnings from your ex, if he or she does not pay, you could be vulnerable to collective action.
 Even if your divorce papers clearly state that your ex is liable for the tax payments, the IRS still has the power to come after you to collect the funds.
 The legal statement in your divorce papers only binds your ex-spouse to the payments; it does not affect the IRS or its actions.

 Were You Aware of the Improper Filling of the Tax Return?